staropram/AGI-bootstrap/README.md

 5. AI also liks to send command sequences in a single message so could create a command queue and handle this.
 6. Make sure each command can print itself
 7. Probably should group commands and allow multiple endpoints per command to increase coupling.
+8. AI needs to be able to reflect on all the source code, not just the commands.